eahrold/AllTheThings/reviews/netlify-cms.md

 - The media library feature has some 3rd party dependencies.

+- The Identity feature didn't work in all browsers.
+Even after including polyfills invite accepting modals didn't show up at all.

 ### All in all.
 Could work nicly for mid sized sites that just need static content.
 Though Media files might be a little tricky.